The Evidence Engine

 Deterministic Engine

-No LLM in the pipeline.
+No LLM in the static-analysis engine.

-The AEGIS scan engine is deterministic Rust code.
+The shipping AEGIS scan engine is deterministic Rust code.
 Your source code never touches an AI model during scanning, analysis, or evidence generation.

 Licensing Tiers